seleniumbase/SeleniumBase/README.md

 # SeleniumSpot Test Framework

+### Build, Run, Verify

+Here's what users are saying:
-"The best way of creating test automation for your web apps."
+* "The best way of creating test automation for your web apps."
+* "It's like a [Docker](https://www.docker.com/) for automated tests."
+* "Our team was able to start writing & running tests immediately."

 Features include:
 * MySQL DB integration for storing test data and results